GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ---
-title: Setting up LoRa Server on the Google Cloud Platform
+title: Setting up LoRa Server on Google Cloud Platform
-description: This tutorial describes how to setup LoRa Server, an open-source LoRaWAN network-server, on the Google Cloud Platform.
+description: This tutorial describes how to setup LoRa Server, an open-source LoRaWAN network-server, on Google Cloud Platform.
 author: brocaar
 tags: LoRa Server, LoRaWAN, IoT, Cloud IoT Core
 date_published: 2018-10-12
 ---

-This tutorial describes the steps needed to setup the [LoRa Server project](https://www.loraserver.io/) on [Google Cloud Platform](https://cloud.google.com/).
-The following Google Cloud Platform (GCP) services will be used:
+This tutorial describes the steps needed to set up the [LoRa Server project](https://www.loraserver.io/) on [Google Cloud Platform](https://cloud.google.com/).
+The following Google Cloud Platform (GCP) services are used:

-* [Cloud IoT Core](https://cloud.google.com/iot-core/) is used to connect your LoRa gateways with the Google Cloud Platform.
+* [Cloud IoT Core](https://cloud.google.com/iot-core/) is used to connect your LoRa gateways with GCP.
 * [Cloud Pub/Sub](https://cloud.google.com/pubsub/) is used for messaging between GCP components and LoRa Server services.
 * [Cloud Functions](https://cloud.google.com/functions/) is used to handle